AhmedELShafaie/express-app/README.md

-# DEPRECATED
+# Sample express application on AWS

-This is a test repository I wrote for myself several years ago.
-I recommend against using it.
+This repository is a sample Express application along with scripts and ressources to deploy it to AWS using CodeDeploy.
+It's a bit dated and not supported.